hevyw8/RoboND-Rover-Project/design_review.md

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.

 I implemented additional threshold functions to map obstacles, navigable terrain and rock samples.
-For rock samples I implemented a high and low threshold for RGB values and stacked equality checks into a single index.
+For obstacles I sumply implemented the negative of the navigable terrain.
+For rock samples I retrieved the RGB thresholds for the rock sample from the plotted sample images.
+Then implemented a high and low threshold for RGB values and stacked equality checks into a single index.
 Largely duplicating the method used to identify navigable and unnavigable terrain (obstacles).
-I retrieved the RGB thresholds for the rock sample from the plotted sample images.

-#### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
-Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.
+#### 2. Populate the process_image() function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
+Run process_image() on your test data using the moviepy functions provided to create video output of your result.
-And another!

-![Test Mapping][image2]
+Using a series of Coordinate transforms and warping, objects observed by the rover camera were applied to the world map.

 ### Autonomous Navigation and Mapping